ZFITTER 1985-2013: Introduction

 Preservation demands effort.
 There are 17 people involved in the DESY Data Preservation Project.
 At the other hand, if a theoretician says: I care about the availability of my old software, people start to smile.
 This aim does not give true credit points for a scientific carrier, in what phase of the carrier ever.

-In fact, not only the so-called main author of ZFITTER, Dima Bardin, our \href{http://en.wikipedia.org/wiki/First_among_equals}{``primus inter pares''}, tends to lose interest in active support of ZFITTER over the decades.
+In fact, not only the so-called main author of ZFITTER, D.~Bardin, our {\it ``primus inter pares''}, tends to lose interest in active support of ZFITTER over the decades.
 This applies to all of us, mainly because of our interest in studying or inventing something new.
 Nevertheless, we collected in 2005 some volunteers into a ZFITTER support group, which submitted in that year ZFITTER v.6.42 and in 2008 ZFITTER v.6.43 \cite{Bardin:1999yda,Arbuzov:2005ma}.
-ZFITTER v.6.44beta dates in 2013 \cite{ZFITTERv644beta:2013}.
+The ZFITTER v.6.44beta version dates in 2013 \cite{ZFITTERv644beta:2013}.

 Encouraged by the decreasing visibility of our ZFITTER support, in 2006 some experimentalists tried to re-program in C++ in a year's time the Standard Model library of ZFITTER from the published literature.
 Not just for fun, but in order to do better than ZFITTER: use a more modern programming language than Fortran, with more modularity than ZFITTER, a bit updated, with a GUI.
 In order to retain ZFITTER for a longer term.
 The project was proprietary until August 2012, and it faced two major problems.
 It proved to be impossible to do so without using the ZFITTER software itself to a large extent.
 Further, without cooperation with ZFITTER authors and the community of theoreticians, including extensive numerical cross-checks, such a project cannot succeed.\footnote{See subsection \ref{sec-gfitter}.}